-Laboratory duplicates were reported for the total dissolved solids data.
-One sample set specific laboratory duplicate was reported for total dissolved solids using sample BBS-CCR-1.
+Two sample set specific laboratory duplicates were reported for TDS using samples BBS-CCR-1 and BBS-CCR-2.
 The RPD results were within the laboratory specified acceptance criteria.

 4.7 Field Duplicate

 Field duplicates were not reported with the sample sets.